1 Rebooting Your Future

 2. Check and verify any facts and claims I make in this book for yourself

 While this guidebook cites lots of resources, some of them are more important than others.
 Each chapter summarises these in a signposts section.
-You’ll find everything else in the references, chapter 35.
+You’ll find everything else in the references, chapter 40.
 University and public libraries may also have physical and electronic copies of some of the books listed here.

 I’m not suggesting that you read all these books right now, but that if a particular chapter has piqued your interest, these signposts are good places to keep going, if you haven’t already read them.
 I hope you’ll find these signposts handy for navigating the mountains of advice.
 Not all who wander are lost. 🗺️🧭

-1.12.3 Your future is guided
+1.12.3 Your Future is Guided

 This guidebook to your future accompanies a course that has been co-designed by students for students, with input from academics and employers.
 It unites several disparate themes into one coherent story, from fundamental questions about identity and wellbeing through to more applied and practical advice on job hunting, career progression and life after University.
 Resources that do this are typically scattered around in many different places.
 There is usually no narrative to tie them all together to help students navigate the mountains of advice as they embark on the first stages of their careers.
 I’ll guide you through the narrative, but it is a flexible descriptive story rather than an inflexible prescriptive one, see figure 1.12.